-Healthy Carpets has researched the best carpet treads for 2022.
-Carpet trends have a way of making you feel cozy and plush under neath your feet.
+Healthy Carpets has researched the best carpet treads for 2024.
+Carpet trends have a way of making you feel cozy and plush underneath your feet.
 Wooden flooring isn’t going away, but carpet is making a huge comeback.
-It seems that carpet trends 2022 will show us our creativity in bold, innovative and imaginative ways.
+It seems that carpet trends 2024 will show us our creativity in bold, innovative and imaginative ways.

 Jodie Hatton, creative designer at Brintons says that carpet is a great way to bring color or pattern into your home.
 The floor is no longer an afterthought.
 You can style the entire room starting at the floor.